-Journey Maestro allows you to manage various resources that forms use, such as templates, shared styles, images, and shared components.
+Journey Maestro allows you to manage various resources, such shared styles, images, and shared components, that your design uses.
 These resources fall under different categories and are created and managed by different user roles:

 Here we summarized a few recommendations on an efficient way to package these resources to ensure re-use and provide a clear separation of responsibility between Template Designers and Form Builders.
 For instance, this will enable forms to re-use the corporate styling without unnecessarily inheriting form specific components.

-It is recommended that you setup your projects and libraries before you begin development using the following structure.
-For more information, see Project Configuration and Create a New Template for detailed information on steps to perform these tasks.
+It is recommended that you configure your projects, create a new template, and libraries before you begin development using the following structure.

-(a) Form Projects - These projects contain the forms.
-These projects contain the forms under development.
-These projects do not contain any styles or templates.
+Form Project (a) - These projects contain the forms under development but do not contain any styles or templates.
 Any shared components in these projects are form specific only, and not intended to be shared across projects.
-Over time it is typical for there to be multiple form projects grouped by business line, form type, or geography.
+Over time, it is typical for there to be multiple form projects grouped by business line, form type, or geography.

-(b) Shared Components Project and (c) Style Project should have no project libraries.
-Their resources are always published to the organization libraries (d) and (e).
-The (a) form projects may have project libraries for any form specific shared components created.
+The Shared Components Project and Style Project should have no project libraries.
+Their resources are always published to the organization libraries (Shared Components Library, Style Library).
+The Form Projects may have project libraries for any form specific shared components created.

-Form projects and libraries should be named based on the grouping (e.g. Home Loan, Customer Onboarding, US Wealth Management, etc.).
+Form projects and libraries should be named based on the grouping; for example, Home Loan, Customer Onboarding, US Wealth Management, etc.

-The libraries for these projects should have the same name, post-fixed with "Library".
+The libraries for these projects should have the same name, ending with the suffix "Library".